consoledotdev/home/content/tools/server-monitoring.md

 in Go.
 Although InfluxDB can be used as a generic time series database (which can also be a data source for Grafana), it is likely you will want to collect metrics from your systems, databases, cloud services and other components in your tech stack.
-That’s what Telegraf is for.
+That's what Telegraf is for.

 The fact that the datastore, UI, and monitoring agent are from the same people provides a level of polish and consistency that can sometimes be missing from